 Anyone permitted to have a horse in a public place must ensure that it is wearing a bridle and is under adequate control.
 It is illegal to allow a horse to graze, feed, stray or remain in a public place without the consent of the local authority.

-If you wish to ride your horse on a public road, you may do so provided that the horse has a licence, is fitted with a bridle and is under the control of someone over 16 years of age.
+If you wish to ride your horse on a public road, you may do so provided that the horse has a licence and is fitted with a bridle.
+It should also be under the control of someone over 16 years of age.